AlexTanui/Todo/README.md

 ## Description

-PETFINDER is a web application that helps people find and adopt pets in their local area.
-Users can search for pets by breed, age, and location, and can also save their favorite pets to view later.
-This application aims to provide a convenient and straight forward way for a user to adopt a pet.
+This is a simple Todo app that helps people organize their work.It fetches apiu from backend

 # Getting Started